-The Pfizer-BioNTech vaccine for ages 5 to 11 is a new pediatric formulation (10 μ g per dose) with new packaging, new preparation, and a new national drug code (NDC).
+The Pfizer-BioNTech vaccine for ages 5 to 11 has a different pediatric formulation (10 μ g per dose), packaging, preparation, and national drug code (NDC) from the Pfizer-BioNTech COVID-19 vaccine for ages 12 years and older.
 The Pfizer vaccine formulations for adults and adolescents (purple cap and gray cap; 30 μ g per dose) CANNOT be used in children ages 5 to 11 years old.
 Children ages 5 to 11 years old should receive the age-appropriate vaccine formulation regardless of their size or weight.
 The vaccine dosage should be based on the child's age on the day of vaccination.
-If a child turns from 11 to 12 years of age in between their first and second dose in the primary regimen, they may receive, for either dose, either: (1) the Pfizer-BioNTech COVID-19 Vaccine formulation for children aged 5 to 11 years (each 0.2 ml dose containing 10 μ g in an orange cap vial); or (2) COMIRNATY or the Pfizer-BioNTech COVID-19 Vaccine formulation authorized for use in individuals 12 years of age and older (each 0.3 mL dose containing 30 μ g in a purple cap or gray cap vial).
+If a child turns from 11 to 12 years of age in between their first and second dose in the primary regimen, they may receive, for either dose, either: (1) the Pfizer-BioNTech COVID-19 Vaccine formulation for children aged 5 to 11 years (each 0.2 ml dose containing 10 μ g in an orange cap vial); or (2) the Pfizer-BioNTech COVID-19 Vaccine formulation authorized for use in individuals 12 years of age and older (each 0.3 mL dose containing 30 μ g in a purple cap or gray cap vial).
 If they receive the 10 μ g dose for their second dose instead of the 30 μ g dose, this is not considered an error, VAERS reporting is not required, and the child is considered fully vaccinated.
 However, based on clinical judgment, a repeat dose of the 30 μ g adult formulation may be administered 21 days after the second pediatric formulation dose was administered.

 The packaging configuration of Pfizer Pediatric (orange cap) vaccine is 10-dose vials in cartons of 10 vials each (100 doses total).
-The product will be delivered in a newly updated product shipper at -80°C (on dry ice).
-This new shipper is a single-use shipper and CANNOT be used for temporary vaccine storage with dry ice or for vaccine transport.
+The product is delivered in a single-use product shipper at -80°C (on dry ice).
+This shipper is for single use only and CANNOT be used for temporary vaccine storage with dry ice or for vaccine transport.
 The single-use shipper should be discarded after vaccine is transferred to the appropriate storage unit.

 COVID-19 Pfizer pediatric (orange cap) vaccine requires dilution.
-Reconstitution of the product for use on ages 5 to 11 requires 1.3 mL of diluent, which is a different volume than the adolescent/adult Pfizer Comirnaty 12+ purple cap formulation.
+Reconstitution of the product for use on ages 5 to 11 requires 1.3 mL of diluent, which is a different volume than the adolescent/adult Pfizer 12+ purple cap formulation.
 The diluent provided with ancillary supplies are 10 mL vials of sterile 0.9% Sodium Chloride.
 One vial of diluent is provided for each vial of vaccine ordered.
 While these vials appear to contain sufficient diluent for multiple vials, they must only be used once.
 Diluent vials are a one-time-use item and should be discarded with the remaining content after each use.